-A company in charge of the development of an Hospital Information System has charged one of its subcontractors of the development of the Patient Monitoring subsystem, which is a critical part of the system.
+The company in charge of the development of the Hospital Information System has charged one of its subcontractors of the development of the Patient Monitoring subsystem, which is an essential part of the system.
 Due to high competition, short time-to-market is essential.